9 of the Best Soylent Alternatives in the US+CAN+UK (2022)

 I was going to include another powder-based product, but I thought that it would be better to one that has both.

-Another point in favour of YFood is that you can buy in 500ml (500kcal) and 330ml (330kcal) bottles for as low as €2.14/400kcal.
+Another point in favor of YFood is that you can buy 500ml (500kcal) and 330ml (330kcal) bottles for as low as €2.14/400kcal.
 Start with a starter pack and get hooked to YFood.

 Best Soylent Alternatives in Canada